 Basically, such electronic components contain toxic materials in varying degrees that contribute directly to a disrupted ecosystem.
 The dangerous traces of methyl, cadmium, arsenic, and mercury then seep into the soil, polluting the groundwater.
 If thrown in an inferno, the burnt cadmium along with other toxic substances can very well pollute the air.
 Many of the chemical compounds present in the electronics are cancerous in nature.

 While burning the components is a major part of it, the polluted air isn’t just caused by them.
 In fact, just throwing them into the trash can lead to poor air quality.

 A lot needs to be done, but we may start with being responsible in our e-waste recycling ways.
 Getting a well-versed ITAD (IT Asset Disposition) partner for yourself is a good way to start, though.

 Responsible E-Waste Recycling Solutions

 We all want to be responsible, there is no doubt in that.
 Of course, we don’t want to end up resolving legal matters at the end, do we?
-This is why we suggest you to never opt for an e-waste disposal process without a proper guidance.
+This is why we suggest you to never opt for an e-waste disposal process without proper guidance.

 There is a whole lot to e-waste recycling and a lot of reusable material can be missed, which we cannot afford.

-Choose an ITAD company that would help you dispose your surplus (and recyclable) materials by following proper responsible recycling standards laid by the state, combined with a zero landfill policy.
+Choose an ITAD company that would help you dispose of your surplus (and recyclable) materials by following proper responsible recycling standards laid by the state, combined with a zero landfill policy.

 From hand disassembling of the fragile equipment, data destruction, to the final disposal- we need a partner that would ensure you get the maximum of our initial investment.
 We need an environmentally green alternative and Telecom Recycle could help!
 Get in touch today.